ValeGian/MusicClassifier/README.md

 I therefore decide to continue testing the models that work best (Logistic Regression, Gradient Boosting, SVM and Nu-SVM), this time on a dataset with a reduced dimensionality of the feature space obtained by removing those that are strongly correlated, keeping one of each pair.
 This reduction results in an improvement in the performance of each classifier, with the Gradient Boosting reaching up to 67.23%.

-After tuning the hyperparamaters for the different models by a 10-fold cross-validated grid-search, the highest accuracy is achieved by the <b>Nu-SVM</b> model, which scores an average of 68.65% in the cross-validation and a <b>68.24% accuracy</b> on the test set.
+After tuning the hyperparamaters for the different models with a 10-fold cross-validated grid-search, the highest accuracy is achieved by the <b>Nu-SVM</b> model, which scores an average of 68.65% in the cross-validation and a <b>68.24% accuracy</b> on the test set.
 The results can be seen below in the multiclass confusion matrix.

 [<img src='imgs/full_conf_matrix.png'>]